-The UCD School of Archaeology is delighted to offer the Kay (Cathryn) Mahon Bursaries.
+UCD School of Archaeology is delighted to offer the Kay (Cathryn) Mahon Bursaries.
 Ms Mahon had a life-long passion for archaeology - especially Irish archaeology, and these bursaries are funded from the generous bequest that Kay made to UCD to assist students to study archaeology (a brief biography of Kay Mahon is provided below).
-The bursaries will be awarded to students who have registered for the MA in Archaeology or MSc Experimental Archaeology and Material Culture in UCD or who will register for the MA on the receipt of the bursary.
-In 2017/18, it is intended that two bursaries of €6,000 each will be awarded.
+The bursaries will be awarded to students who have registered for either the MA in Archaeology, MSc Experimental Archaeology and Material Culture or MSc in World Heritage Management & Conservation on the receipt of the bursary.
+In 2018/19, it is intended that three bursaries of €6,000 each will be awarded.

 Closing Date: Friday, 7th June 2019

 Show/hide contentOpenClose All

-The Mahon Bursaries are intended to support students undertaking the MA in Archaeology or MSc Experimental Archaeology and Material Culture or MSc in World Heritage Management and Conservation.
-Three bursaries are being offered to students registered to one of these one-year, full-time campus-based programmes (or who will register for it on receipt of a bursary) in 2017-2018.
+The Mahon Bursaries are intended to support students undertaking either the MA in Archaeology, MSc Experimental Archaeology and Material Culture or MSc in World Heritage Management and Conservation.
+Three bursaries are being offered to students registered to one of these one-year, full-time campus-based programmes (or who will register for it on receipt of a bursary) in 2018-2019.
 As such, applicants should be in receipt of a full or a conditional offer at the time of their bursary application.

 Applications should include CV (where this has not already been uploaded as part of an existing application), and a personal statement explaining why you wish to study for a postgraduate archaeology degree at UCD and highlighting how you feel the bursary would impact your ability to do so.
 Successful applicants will be given the opportunity to assist the School in developing the School reading room as a resource for students registered to one of Graduate Taught programmes.